rurounisergio/martial_arts_notes/de_la_riva.md

 left leg anchors on opponents back.
 Then right leg closes the triangle.
 Then release collar grip with right hand and put behind \
 opponents head.
 Hands behind opponents head stops them posturing up.
 Then finish the triangle.

+## Ball and Chain sweep to back take
+When try to sweep opponent, not only do they put out their right hand, they also go down onto their knees so they are in a turtle position and it is hard to finish the sweep. \
+Can then pull your right leg out and go onto your knees \
+Put your hooks in and take the back.  \
+Can do this by putting your right knee deep and pulling them onto you, bring left leg around and pull them onto you \
+Keep hold of their sleeve throughout for control \
+TLDR: Get right hook in, and pull opponent onto you, then get left hook.

+## Ball and Chain sweep to Ko Soto Gari
+You attempt the ball and chain sweep.
+Opponent postures up. \
+Use your hands to pull yourself up.
+Can then drag him down and attempt the sweep again. \
+If can't drag him back down, put your right leg back into an S position. \
+Put your right hand on their left hip.
+Use your head like a battering ram and bring him back. \

+## 101 Sweep
+De la riva position.
+Turn your left knee inwards to your right. \
+Push right leg all the way out pushing opponents left thigh back, but dont sit up \
+Pull opponents left sleeve as turn with left knee and sweep them to your right. \

+Can switch from ball and chain sweep into 101 sweep when opponent pushes on your shoulders and \
+stops you sitting up \
 </details>

 <details>
 <summary></summary>